yemoalakija/Blog/README.md

 ### Manual Testing

-In addition to tests stated above I have performed a series of manual tests.
+In addition to tests stated above I have performed a few manual tests.
 Below the list of tests that has been conducted can be found.

 | Status | **Main Website - User Logged Out**
 |:-------:|:--------|